 About Our Staff

 Zion's staff are dedicated to serving the needs of the Church and would be happy to talk to you and help you in any way we can!
 Feel free to call the church or send an email if you'd like to get in touch with someone.

 Church Office Hours: Tuesday and Thursday, 10 a.m. to 5 p.m.

 Beth is an enthusiastic extrovert who thinks being a pastor is the best job in the world.
 She spends her time providing pastoral care, writing encouraging sermons, and equipping the people of Zion for works of service.
 Beth has a master’s in divinity from Methodist Theological School in Ohio and more than a decade of experience in church leadership and non-profit management.
-She spends her downtime listening to audiobooks, sewing, and taking walks with her boyfriend, Sam.
+She spends her downtime listening to audiobooks, sewing, and taking walks with her husband, Sam.

 This morning we begin a series on the parables of Jesus.
 Not all of them, because there are a lot.
 But a few of them.
 A few parables of grace and a few parables of judgment.
 Grace first, so we are grounded in the right thing.
 This is how we are going to spend Lent and wrap up our study of Matthew.
 Parables are fascinating.
 Jesus told lots of them; all the gospels record at least some of them.
 The Greek word for parable simply means comparing one thing with another.
 But parables are NOT simple.
 We often assume they are simple because they are stories and they are short.
 But in truth they are often complicated and confusing once you scratch the surface.
 They say things we agree with and things we disagree with often in the same parable, which is probably how some of you will feel this morning.
 So why do we tell them.
 Well an Episcopal priest named Robert Capon* has written three totally awesome books on parables and he compares them to the art we display in our houses.